Three Thoughts on Turning 40.

 3. If Still It Beats: Accepting the laws of the heart.

 At the same time, you should be old enough by now to have realized that love seems to be the only compelling answer.
 The absurdity of death, of eventual non-being, becomes poignant on this hinge-like birthday.
 And yes, death is horrible, and senseless, and very real, and unbearable.
 But somehow loving others makes you forget that, and want to be alive anyway.

 So while you now are at your peak of skill and experience, and have no external pressures to bow to, and feel compelled to get your kicks while you still can, you probably also realize that there is a good reason to keep it nice.
 And that reason is: Love makes you happy.
 Even though life is now hard-edged, and every smile has a smidge of a cringe, it still feels good, and right, and enough, to hug your friend, kiss your spouse, hold your kid.

 It’s less fun and games, less milk and honey ahead.
 But now you really know how to make the most of it.
 So smile that slightly weary smile, keep that aching back straight, and do your job, asshole, which includes enjoying life and spreading some love.

-If you enjoyed this story, please hit the “recommend” button below, so more people may enjoy it too.
-Also, I love it when people tweet @ me.
+If you enjoyed this story, please hit the “clap” button below, so more people may enjoy it too.
 Thanks! —Antoine.